ec-better/hackathon-2020-semanticgeoclustering/README.md

 ```
 make up
 ```
+Start the cluster (this will lead to downloading BDE docker images, which will take a while)

+# Getting started on the day of hackathon
 When start-up is done you will be able to access the following interfaces:
 * http://localhost:8080/ (Spark Master)
 * http://localhost:8088/home (Hue HDFS Filebrowser)